osiota/osiota/doc/websocket_protocol.md

 ### hello(my_name, auth_token, version_string_protocol)

 Say hello.
 Optional pass ``my_name``.
-In later versions this command shall be used for authentification as well.
+In later versions this command shall be used for authentication as well.

 Response: ``remote_name``